huggingface/dataset-viewer/README.md

 }
 ```

-The three keys are optional, and moonlanding should send only one of them. `add` and `update` take some time to respond, because the dataset is fetched, while `remove` returns immediately.
+The three keys are optional, and moonlanding should send only one of them.
 The dataset identifiers are full names, ie. they must include the `datasets/` prefix, which means that a community dataset will have two slashes: `datasets/allenai/c4` for example.

 Responses: